klahrich/chiefhustler/content/posts/dcm.md

 Working capital improvements should add about $5M to cash flow in 2021, but we will assume neutral impact after that.

-Finally, the depreciation tax shield should yield another $1M to free cash flow.
+Finally, the depreciation tax shield should yield another $1M to free cash flow per year.

 All in all, we can expect free cash flow to the firm of ~$23M in 2021.